amandeepmittal/CheckQuarantineLevel/README.md

 - How to use [Expo font hook](https://github.com/byCedric/use-expo/blob/master/packages/font/docs/use-fonts.md) from [Cedric van Putten's](https://github.com/byCedric) collection of `use-expo` [hooks](https://github.com/byCedric/use-expo).
 - How to use [date time picker modal](https://github.com/mmazzarolo/react-native-modal-datetime-picker) to select a date.
 - Use [momentjs](https://momentjs.com/) to convert the data input provided by the user and calculate the difference between the current date.

+The app is all about how long you have been quarantining.
+As a user, you input the date when you started isolating and the app is going to display a fun message to tell you how far you have come in the quarantine "game".

 ## Screens: What's inside?